-Although recreation facilities are considered non-essential during a time of crisis, there are also services provided by the YMCA that are integral to the communities we call home like childcare.
+Although recreation facilities are considered non-essential during a time of crisis, there are also services provided by the YMCA that are integral to the communities we call home like childcare, meals and outreach to reduce social isolation.
 We ask that you join us in the effort to continue helping our community by maintaining your membership.
 As a nonprofit, your support helps provide a foundation for our work.

-- Staff and children will be given a daily “well-check” by a registered nurse from Saint Vincent Health System.
+- Staff and children will be given a daily “well-check”.
 Should your child meet the CDC’s three warning signs – fever, cough or shortness of breath – your child will not be permitted to remain in care and can return only with a doctor’s excuse.

-- Group size will be limited to 10 or less children and social distancing practices will be observed
+- Group size will be limited to 10 or less children and groups will not co-mingle

 - We will no longer serve family style; staff will serve all meals